rikedyp/documentation/language-reference-guide/docs/symbols/slash.md

 # Used as an Operator

-Slash is a Monadic operator with a Dyadic operand
+Slash is a monadic operator with a dyadic operand

 Operator Slash means
 [Reduce](../primitive-operators/reduce.md), [N-Wise Reduce](../primitive-operators/reduce-n-wise.md)